Sinzear/awesome-ableton/README.md

 # awesome-ableton

 A curated list of awesome Ableton-related resources, including tutorials, communities, videos, and more.
-To contribute, read the [CONTRIBUTING](https://github.com/cfdrake/awesome-ableton/blob/master/CONTRIBUTING.md) file.

-† indicates a resource that contains at least _some_ non-free content.
+To contribute, read the [Contributing](https://github.com/cfdrake/awesome-ableton/blob/master/CONTRIBUTING.md) file.
+A "†" indicates a resource that contains at least _some_ non-free content.
 Ideally, I'd like to keep these to a minimum, if possible.

 ### Contents